FortiPower/PowerFGT/README.md

     Performing the operation "Remove interface" on target "PowerFGT_vlan23".
     [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "Y"): Y
 ```

+### Security Profiles

+You can change System Settings and System Global (settings) using `Set-FGTSystemSettings` and `Set-FGTSystemGlobal`

+It is possible to Get Security Profiles (Antivirus, Application Control, DNS Filter, ISDB, SSL/SSH, IPS)

+* `Get-FGTAntivirusProfile` List and Settings of Antivirus
+* `Get-FGTApplicationList` List and Settings of Application (List)
+* `Get-FGTDnsfilterProfile` List and Settings of DNS Filter Profile
+* `Get-FGTFirewallInternetServiceName` List of Internet Service Name (ISDB)
+* `Get-FGTFirewallSSLSSHProfile` List and Settings of SSL/SSH Profile
+* `Get-FGTIpsSensor` List and Settings of IPS Sensor

 ### Settings